China’s Growth Story

 This situation looks like a recipe for chaos – but in China the government still holds a lot of cards, namely 60% shares in all the key banks, such as ICBC and Agricultural, Bank of China and Communications Bank, the remaining 40% floats on stock markets.

-As well as the government backing, foreign exchange controls means that China retains significant capital controls which in turn means a rapid outflows of funds from the country is restricted, which has been the downfall of other Asian economies in the past.
+As well as the government backing, foreign exchange controls means that China retains significant capital controls.
+This means that that rapid outflows of funds from the country is restricted, which has been the downfall of other Asian economies in the past.

 However the fact that the government is a backstop and can bail the banks (and they know that) out creates a massive moral hazard because it incentivises Banks to take greater risks in the knowledge they can never really fail.